mageddo/dns-proxy-server/docs/content/1-getting-started/running-it/_index.en.md

 ### Running on MAC

-MAC isn't fully supported yet but as of DPS 3 we are one step closer to solve this issue, stay tight on [the discussion][5] to keep up to date.

-There is no additional configuration to run DPS on docker, you can do just like [on Linux](#running-on-linux).
+DPS actually works on MAC except by docker features.
+Despite on this, there is no additional configuration to run DPS on docker, you can do just like [on Linux](#running-on-linux).

 Download the [latest release][3], extract and run:
 ```bash